 Collin County DWI Case Buried?
 Not So Fast.

-For those who are not familiar, WFAA recently broke a story strongly implying that a Collin County prosecutor fixed a case for some unspecified personal benefit; with the after the fact knowledge of her supervisor.
-Specifically, the piece indicates that this particular prosecutor (who has since resigned from the Collin County District Attorney’s Office); waived a jury, cancelled all the witnesses who could have provided evidence of guilt, and intentionally presented no evidence when the case was called for trial, thus ensuring a not guilty verdict.
+For those who are not familiar, WFAA recently broke a story strongly implying that a Collin County prosecutor fixed a case for some unspecified personal benefit; with the fact knowledge of her supervisor.
+Specifically, the piece indicates that this particular prosecutor (who has since resigned from the Collin County District Attorney’s Office); waived a jury, canceled all the witnesses who could have provided evidence of guilt, and intentionally presented no evidence when the case was called for trial, thus ensuring a not guilty verdict.

 The second aspect of the story that is misleading is the claim that this case was so airtight.
-Apparently the disgruntled former junior prosecutor believes so, and that’s part of the problem.
+Apparently, the disgruntled former junior prosecutor believes so, and that’s part of the problem.
 He lacks the experience and judgment to know the difference.
 WFAA reported the story from this premise based on the facts apparently supplied to them by the disgruntled former prosecutor.
 Was it an airtight case?
-Well, there are numerous honest reasons why a hardworking honest prosecutor might conduct a no evidence bench trial.
+Well, there are numerous honest reasons why a hardworking honest prosecutor might conduct a no-evidence bench trial.
 Perhaps the stop of the defendant’s motor vehicle was “bad.”
 Maybe the defendant looked great on video or the case was poorly investigated.
 Maybe there was some problem in the way in which the breath sample was collected that would have prevented its admission into evidence.